 21 Dec 16

 Have you considered all the factors you need to before making a decision to buy a used car?
 You need to figure out exactly what you want from the vehicle, including how large, how economical and how fast it's going to be.
 For most of those things, you can get a great feel for the car by taking it for a test drive.
 You can't just inspect it and kick the tyres before heading off.

 If you don't do your research before you buy, you might end up owning a car you don't like, or one that just breaks down as soon as it's in your garage or driveway1.
-To find out if the car has been taken care of, make sure you get a CarHistory report.
+To make an informed decision about a used car you're interested in, make sure you get a CarHistory report.

 1) Select a few cars, and research them all